-TAC 2020/21 Toronto is pleased to feature three plenary presentations by prominent Canadian and International technical experts in their fields.
+TAC 2020-One Toronto is pleased to feature three plenary presentations by prominent Canadian and International technical experts in their fields.

 Jenny Yan – President, International Tunnelling and Underground Space Association

-Global Tunnelling Update and Canada's Role: Today and Tomorrow
+Global Tunnelling Update and ITA(Canada)'s Role: Today and Tomorrow

 Professor Jinxiu (Jenny) Yan is President of the International Tunnelling and Underground Space Association (ITA) and Deputy General Manager of the China Railway Academy Co., Ltd. Professor Yan has served as a consulting engineer or researcher on numerous major tunnel projects for more than 35 years.
 As a leader of research or expert groups appointed by the government or the project owners, she has been involved in the construction of many major railway, highway and metropolitan tunnelling projects as well as long subsea tunnels.
 Her experience includes work on the 32km New Guanjiao Railway Tunnel, the 18km Qining Zhongnanshan Highway Tunnel, the 13km Yesahnguan Tunnel in karstic geology, and the longest subsea highway tunnels in China – the 7.8 km Qingdao Jiaozhou Bay and the 8.6km Xiamen Xiang’an Subsea Highway Tunnels.
 Professor Yan is the recipient of five major tunnelling awards, and over the past years has delivered 40 international keynotes/lectures in Africa, Asia, Europe, North America and Latin America.
 Recently, her research has focused on the better use of tunnelling and underground spaces in urban areas.